Linda Duncan: 2011 re-election

-Duncan was re-elected, with over 50% of the vote in Edmonton—Strathcona, to the 41st Canadian Parliament.
-She introduced one piece of legislation, a private member bill titled National Literacy Policy Act (Bill C-327) which received first reading on October 5, 2011, but did not advance from there.
+In the 2011 Canadian federal election, Duncan was re-elected, with over 50% of the vote in Edmonton—Strathcona, to the 41st Canadian Parliament.
+She introduced one private member's bill, entitled the National Literacy Policy Act (Bill C-327), which received first reading on October 5, 2011, but did not advance from there.
 The bill would have required the government adopt a policy for promoting literacy in Canada and take measures to enact the policy.

 In 2014, Linda Duncan introduced an Act to establish a Canadian Environmental Bill of Rights, Bill C-634, "whose provisions apply to all decisions that emanate from a federal source or are related to federal land or a federal work or undertaking".

 Duncan spoke at a Jack Layton memorial on August 24, 2012.
 The event was billed as "Dear Jack" and she was joined by several other prominent figures.
+Early in the new parliament, Layton had died of cancer.
+Duncan had been suggested as a potential candidate in the leadership election, but she ruled herself out of running in September 2011 and later endorsed Paul Dewar.

+She served as a critic in the Official Opposition Shadow Cabinet through the parliament's lifespan.
+She was responsible for Aboriginal Affairs until 2012, Public Works and Government Services until 2013, and finally Western Economic Diversification.

 2015 re-election and final term

 Duncan was re-elected for a third term in the 2015 federal election.
-She was appointed the NDP critic for Transport in the 42nd Canadian Parliament.
+In the 42nd Canadian Parliament, party leader Tom Mulcair appointed her as the NDP critic for Transport.

-In August 2018, Duncan announced that she would not seek re-election in the 2019 federal election.
+In August 2018, Duncan announced that she would not seek re-election in the 43rd federal election.